MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Update and turn on child flows

-There are several child flows which will need their **Run only users** properties updated.
+You may have to update **Run only users** properties for these child flows:

+- HELPER - Send Email
+- HELPER - Maker Check
 - HELPER - CloudFlowOperations
+- HELPER - ObjectOperations
 - HELPER - CanvasAppOperations
-- HELPER - ObjectOperations
 - CLEANUP HELPER - Check Deleted (Canvas Apps)
 - CLEANUP HELPER - Check Deleted (Cloud Flows)
+- CLEANUP HELPER - Check Deleted (Custom Connectors)
 - CLEANUP HELPER - Check Deleted (Model Driven Apps)
 - CLEANUP HELPER - Check Deleted (PVA)
-- CLEANUP HELPER - Check Deleted (Custom Connectors)
 - CLEANUP HELPER - Power Apps User Shared With

 First, [remove the unmanaged layer](setup.md#installing-updates) for all flows.
 Then, go to the details page and click the **Run only users** edit button.